 Do any of the popular baby girl names from France in 2020 seem old fashioned to you?
 That’s one thing I noticed in France, that some French female names that are perfectly modern in the US are reserved for mostly senior citizen women in France.
 For example, Nicole and Georgette are names of women in France who are well into their 70s.

-But let’s have a little fun and look at some other years for some more popular French girl names to give you some French flair to work with.
+But let’s have a little fun and look at some other years for some other unique French girl names to give you some French flair to work with.

 First, let’s take it way back to 1900 and see what French baby girl names topped the list for the very beginning of the 1900s.

-Something you’ll notice of is that some of the more old fashioned names popular in the 1900s-1950s are making a comeback today.
-Louise, Agathe and variations of Anne (Anna, Annie, etc.) are trendy again.
+Something you’ll notice of is that some of the more old fashioned French girl names popular in the 1900s-1950s are making a comeback today.
+Louise, Agathe and variations of Anne (Anna, Annie, etc.) are some female French names that have become trendy again.

 50 Most popular French female names in 1950:

-Let’s now jump back about 20 years to 2000 and see what French baby names for girls topped the list not so long ago.
-Do you know any of these French names for girls?
+Let’s now jump back about 20 years to 2000 and see what French baby girl names topped the list not so long ago.
+Do you know any of these popular French names for girls?

 50 Most popular French girl names in 2000: